Sam-Dragon/java-7/src/ThreadsNotes.md

 ## Thread Group
 - Every thread is assigned to a group.
 Each group can contain many threads
 - Thread groups helps to specify how many threads are allocated for an operation
-- It contains indenpendent execution of tasks
+- Each thread works on independent task
 - Threads in group doesnt require any communication
 - It consumes more memory and can result in crashes

 ## Thread Pool
 - It is the concept which creates a pool of working threads
 - It contains limited number of threads and will be reused in pool
-- It requires thread communication for task execution
+- It requires communication between threads for task execution
 - It consumes less memory as it has fixed set of threads & are reused
 - It is the effective way of using threads for tasks

 ### Types of Pools
 - There are five types of pools which can be used
-  - Single Thread Executor:
+  - Single Thread Executor: It just contains only one thread & executes task sequencially.
+Example - Any Program
-  - Single Thread Scheduled Thread pool:
+  - Single Thread Scheduled Thread pool: It contains only one Thread & useful for scheduling future tasks.
+Example - Payment
-  - Fixed Thread Pool:
+  - Fixed Thread Pool:  It contains fixed number of threads and executes tasks parallely
-  - Cached Thread Pool:
+  - Cached Thread Pool: It contains multiple threads provided and executes tasks and waits till 1min before thrashing and                            then new threads will be created
-  - Schedule Thread Pool:
+  - Schedule Thread Pool: It contains multiple threads provided and executes future tasks and waits till 1min before                                   thrashing and then new threads will be created

 ## Synchronization
 - It is the process in which single thread will be allowed to executed a task by aquiring lock in multi-threaded environment